MicrosoftDocs/fabric-docs/docs/extensions/extensibility-frontend.md

 :::image type="content" source="./media/extensibility-frontend/debugging.png" alt-text="Debugging image.":::

-We can place a breakpoint both in the Worker IFrame and see the main `switch` on the incoming Action, as well as debug the UI IFrame, e.g. the code inside `SampleWorkloadEditor`.
+We can place a breakpoint both in the Worker IFrame and see the main `switch` on the incoming Action, as well as debug the UI IFrame, for example, the code inside `SampleWorkloadEditor`.

 ## Fluent UI controls

-UX Workloads are using Fluent UI controls to provide visual consistency with Fabric and ease of developement.
+UX Workloads use Fluent UI controls to provide visual consistency with Fabric and ease of development.
 The Sample Workload provides examples of usage of the most common controls.
-Additional information can be found [on the Fluent UI page](https://develop.fluentui.dev/get-started/develop)
+Additional information can be found [on the Fluent UI page](https://develop.fluentui.dev/get-started/develop).

 ## Frontend Manifest customization